Gailpositive/Containerized-Application-On-AWS/Introduction-to-Containerization-Docker/Docker-Containerization.md

 * "docker ps -a" displays current process of container
 * By default, containers are giving random name
-* To rename the defualt random name, I run the command, "docker run -it --name containerV1 busybox"
+* To rename the defualt random name and give a container a name, I run the command, "docker run -it --name containerV1 busybox"
 * and "docker ps -a" to view process
 <img width="917" alt="16" src="https://github.com/Gailpositive/Containerized-Application-On-AWS/assets/111061512/b83a9666-04de-4781-86c1-5754e96292d8">